 Linking culture and performance

 A study by Kotter and Heskett of 207 top firms over an 11-year period demonstrates the impact of culture on performance.
-The performance differences between a Constructive or Adaptive Culture (encouraging achievement, self-actualisation and openness) and a Defensive or Unadaptive Culture (maintaining bureaucracy, dependence and punishment) was staggering on the key indices of Turnover, Share Price and Profit over the period, as the following diagram shows.
+The performance differences between a Constructive or Adaptive Culture (encouraging achievement, self-actualisation and openness) and a Defensive or Unadaptive Culture (maintaining bureaucracy, dependence and punishment) was staggering on the key indices of Turnover, Share Price and Profit over the period.